qlemon-56/qlemon-56/README.md

 ---
 ## About me
 I'm a first year at the Unviersity of York studying Electronic and Computer Engineering.
-Currently I am really interested in C++ and trying to learn more about the fundamentals of computing.
+I am really interested in C++ and trying to learn more about the fundamentals of computing.
 I volunteer at a couple of student organisations.
 My most used languages right now are C++ and Typescript